Bestselling Writer & Poet

 As a memoirist, Goldberg takes us into her study and practice of Zen Buddhism.
 In Long Quiet Highway: Waking Up in America, she captures both the moments of illumination and the long discipline of daily practice, the hilarity of error and the grief of our resistance to change.
-Her most recent memoir is The Great Failure: My Unexpected Path to Truth and her most recent the memoir Let the Whole Thundering World Come Home (2018), a clear-looking memoir on being in love with your life even when life brings illness..
+She is also the author of The Great Failure: My Unexpected Path to Truth and her most recent the memoir Let the Whole Thundering World Come Home (2018), a clear-looking memoir on being in love with your life even when life brings illness..

 Goldberg has been teaching seminars in writing as a practice for the last thirty years.
 People from around the world attend her life-changing workshops, and she has a reputation as a great teacher.
 The Oprah Winfrey Show sent a film crew to spend the day with Natalie for a segment on spirituality that covered her writing, teaching, painting, and walking meditation.
 Her lively paintings can be viewed at the Ernesto Mayans gallery on Canyon Road in Santa Fe.
 She currently lives in northern New Mexico.

 Natalie Goldberg is the author of fourteen books, including Writing Down the Bones: Freeing the Writer Within, which has sold over a million and a half copies and been translated into fourteen languages.
 Her latest book is Let the Whole Thundering World Come Home.
 She is also the author of The Great Spring; Banana Rose; Living Color: A Writer Paints Her World; and Top of My Lungs, containing forty poems, twenty of her paintings in color, and an essay, “How Poetry Saved My Life.”
 With the filmmaker Mary Feidt, she completed the documentary Tangled Up In Bob, about Bob Dylan’s childhood on the Iron Range in northern Minnesota.Visit Author Website